 Instead of tackling the myeloma cells head on, there’s another treatment that tries to kickstart the immune system to fight them off itself.
-The patient consumes a pill, such as a Thalomid or Revlimid, for this biological approach.
+The patient consumes a medication for this biological approach.

 Depending on the patient’s condition, the doctor will have to decide which treatment is best suitable.
 They will likely start with a less invasive option or a combination of them before considering a bone marrow transplant.